 Mice inside your property 5 working days No charge Wasps 5 working days £46.23 Advice and Guidance 2 working days No charge

 If you need to pay for a treatment you can do so by debit card over the phone whilst you make an appointment for your treatment.
 Out of hours service is only available in emergency circumstances and is at the discretion of the Joint Assistant Director of Environmental Health.
 Every person requesting the service will be charged including Council tenants, private tenants, owner occupiers and landlords.
-Contact us for further advice on 01246 242424.
+Contact us for further advice.

 Please see the information factsheet for dealing with pests such as invasive weeds like Japanese Knotweed, Himalayan Balsam and Giant Hogweed.
 If you think you have Japanese Knotweed or need help in identifying it, please see our factsheet.